2023 Most Popular Mental & Social Health Services Bachelor's Degree Schools in the Middle Atlantic Region

 Read full report on Mental & Social Health Services at University of Pennsylvania

 A rank of #2 on this year’s list means William Paterson University of New Jersey is a great place for mental and social health services students working on their bachelor’s degree.
-Located in the suburb of Wayne, William Paterson University is a public college with a medium-sized student population.
+Located in the suburb of Wayne, William Paterson University is a public school with a moderately-sized student population.

 About 87% of the students majoring in mental health services at the school are women while 13% are male.